As holiday season approaches, getting your business into shape before you go is vital.

 2. Move to Direct Debits

 If you have a loyal customer base or members who pay monthly, setting up Direct Debit arrangements is simpler than it seems.

 How do we know this?
 We’ve done it ourselves.
-We couldn’t have continued to grow at the rate we have over the past couple of years without an easy to use Direct Debit system.
+We couldn’t have continued to grow without an easy to use Direct Debit system.
 You don’t even need to charge regular or fixed fees.